Sentō: Edo period

 At the beginning of the Edo period (1603–1867), there were two types of baths common to the eastern and western regions of Japan respectively.
 In Edo (present-day Tokyo), bathhouses contained sizable pools and were called yuya (湯屋, lit. hot water shop).
 In Osaka, however, bathing establishments were primarily steam baths called mushiburo (蒸し風呂, lit. steam bath) that had only shallow pools.

 At the end of the Edo period, the Tokugawa shogunate (1603–1868) at different times required baths to segregate by sex in order to ensure public moral standards.
-However, many bathhouse owners merely partitioned their baths with a small board, allowing some voyeurism to persist.
+However, multiple bathhouse owners merely partitioned their baths with a small board, allowing some voyeurism to persist.
 Other baths avoided this problem by having men and women bathe at different times of day, or by catering to one gender exclusively.
 In spite of this, laws regarding mixed-sex bathing were soon relaxed again.

-Contributing to the popularity of public baths in the Edo period were female bathing attendants were known as yuna (湯女, lit. hot water women).
+Contributing to the popularity of public baths in the Edo period were female bathing attendants known as yuna (湯女, lit. hot water women).
 These attendants helped cleanse customers by scrubbing their backs.
 After official closing hours, however, a number of these women would perform additional services by selling sex to male customers.
 Similarly, some brothels in contemporary Japan have women who specialize in bathing with and cleansing male clientele.
 Such establishments are often called sōpu rando (ソープランド, soapland).

 As a preventive measure against prostitution, the Tokugawa shogunate stipulated that no more than three yuna serve at any given bathhouse.
 However, this rule was widely ignored, causing the shogunate to ban female attendants from bathhouses altogether and once again prohibit the practice of mixed-sex bathing.
 Large numbers of unemployed yuna thereafter moved to official red-light districts, where they could continue their services.
 Up until 1870, there were also male washing assistants called sansuke (三助, lit. three bits of help) who would wash and massage customers of both genders.
 Unlike the yuna, these male attendants were not known to engage in prostitution.

 Mixed-sex bathing was prohibited once again after Commodore Perry visited Japan in 1853 and 1854—drawing question to the morality of the practice.

 Meiji period

-During the Meiji period (1867–1912) the design of Japanese baths changed considerably.
+During the Meiji period (1867–1912), the design of Japanese baths changed considerably.
 The narrow entrance to the bathing area was widened considerably to a regular-sized sliding door, the bathtubs were sunk partially in the floor so that they could be entered more easily, and the height of the ceiling of the bathhouse was then doubled.
 Since the bath now focused on hot water instead of steam, windows could be added, and the bathing area became much brighter.
 The only difference between these baths and the modern bath was the use of wood for the bathing area and the lack of faucets.

 Furthermore, another law for segregated bathing was passed in 1890, allowing only children below the age of 8 to join a parent of the opposite sex.